JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 ```
 </div>

 That is the common part.
 The code to generate the final message.
-It `expect`s the platform
+It `expect`s the platform part
-to provide the platform name from the `expect fun platformName(): String` function.
+to provide the platform-specific name from the `expect fun platformName(): String` function.
 We will use
 the `createApplicationScreenMessage` from both Android and iOS applications.

 Now, we need to create the implementation file (and missing directories) for Android in the `SharedCode/src/androidMain/kotlin/actual.kt`: